 Die European Researchers’ Night is a mega event that takes place every year simultaneously in several hundred cities all over Europe and beyond.
 The key objective of the event is to increase general public awareness of the diversity of scientific research but also promote and facilitate greater public participation in the entire scientific process including participation in scientific research as well as dissemination activities.
 Moreover, considering a prevalent shortage the STEM (science, technology, engineering and mathematics) graduates in Austria as well as having persisting trend of underrepresentation of women among STEM university graduates, our further aim is to enhance youth’s understanding of science and research and encourage them to pursue a career in the STEM fields to become future scientists.
-Sci4all is Austria’s contribution to this event, hosted by the Practical Robotics Institute Austria (PRIA) in partnership with the University of Natural Resources and Life Sciences (BOKU), FH Campus Wien, Science Communications, Vienna University Children’s Office and Vienna Institute of Technology (TGM).
+Sci4all (Science is for all of us) is Austria’s contribution to this event, hosted by the Practical Robotics Institute Austria (PRIA) in partnership with the University of Natural Resources and Life Sciences (BOKU), FH Campus Wien, Science Communications, Vienna University Children’s Office and Vienna Institute of Technology (TGM).

 At this event young people and adults can get insights on what it is to be a researcher and what kind of cutting-edge technology is used in modern research.
 The following types of activities are planned for the European Researchers’ Night: